 - In a resealable plastic bag, combine the oil, lemon juice, peel, garlic, oregano, salt and pepper; add pork.
 Seal bag and turn to coat; refrigerate for 8 hours or overnight.

 - Drain and discard marinade.
-Grill, covered, over medium heat for about 13-14 minutes on each side or until juices run clear and a meat thermometer reads 160°.
+Grill, covered, over medium coals for about 13-14 minutes on each side or until juices run clear and a meat thermometer reads 160°.
 Let stand for 5 minutes before slicing.
 Yield: 2 servings.

 Originally published as Lemon-Garlic Pork Tenderloin in Cooking for One or Two Cookbook 2003, p190